12:12 vs. 16:8 intermittent fasting — explained by Simple

 The calorie deficit

-There’s no need to count calories on intermittent fasting (one of its most winning features, in our eyes).
+There’s no need to count calories with intermittent fasting (one of its most winning features, in our eyes).
 The fasts cut your calories for you.
-The longer the fast, the greater calorie deficit (when you burn more calories than you eat) you’ll experience.
+The longer the fast, the greater the calorie deficit (when you burn more calories than you eat) you’ll experience.

 Based on the average recommended calorie allowance (2,000 kcals for women; 2,500 kcals for men), it stacks up like this: